Mission 2017 class page is here.

 Terrascope Radio satisfies the required freshman communications requirement by granting CI-H credit.
 In this subject, you will produce a professional quality radio program based on your year's study.
 This class is optional but perfectly integrates the Terrascope theme into the Institute's communication requirement.
 Click here to hear samples of student work from past years.

-This year, you can choose to participate in a week-long spring break visit to a location of relevance to the year's topic.
+This years field trip will be to the eastern Cape of South Africa where our hosts will be the Earth Stewardship Research Institute of Nelson Mandela Metropolitan University (NMMU).
 You can see descriptions and photos from past field trips here.
 There's also a student blog from the 2016 trip here.